argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 We will go with Option 2 from that presentation.
 We'll have one Pod that runs in the user's namespace and deletes all artifacts pertaining to an individual Garbage Collection strategy.
 Since `OnWorkflowSuccess` happens at the same time as `OnWorkflowCompletion` and `OnWorkflowFailure` also happens at the same time as `OnWorkflowCompletion`, we can consider consolidating these GC Strategies together.

-We will use one or more `WorkflowTaskSets` to specify the Templates (containing Artifacts), which the GC Pod will read and also update Status to (note individual artifacts have individual statuses).
+We will use one or more `
+` to specify the Templates (containing Artifacts), which the GC Pod will read and also update Status to (note individual artifacts have individual statuses).
 The Controller will read the Status and reflect that in the Workflow Status.
 The Controller will deem the `WorkflowTaskSets` ready to read once the Pod has completed (in success or failure).

 Once the GC Pod has completed and the Workflow status has been persisted, assuming the Pod completed with Success, the Controller can delete the `WorkflowTaskSets`, which will cause the GC Pod to also get deleted as it will be "owned" by the `WorkflowTaskSets`.